 \section{ACKNOWLEDGMENT}

-This research was partly supported by a research scholarship from the China Scholarship Council~(CSC), funded by British Broadcasting Corporation Research and Development~(BBC R\&D), Engineering and Physical Sciences Research Council~(EPSRC) Grant EP/T019751/1 ``AI for Sound'', and a PhD scholarship from the Centre for Vision, Speech and Signal Processing~(CVSSP), University of Surrey.
+This research was partly supported by a research scholarship from the China Scholarship Council~(CSC), funded by British Broadcasting Corporation Research and Development~(BBC R\&D), Engineering and Physical Sciences Research Council~(EPSRC) Grant EP/T019751/1 ``AI for Sound'', a Research Gift from Google, and a PhD scholarship from the Centre for Vision, Speech and Signal Processing~(CVSSP), University of Surrey.
 For the purpose of open access, the authors have applied a Creative Commons Attribution~(CC BY) license to any Author Accepted Manuscript version arising.